Gus Bivona: The 1940s and '50s - big bands

 The first of Bivona's bands under his own name showed up in 1940, but work as a sideman in more established bands seemed to be more what he was after.
 This included a period with Benny Goodman from the fall of 1940 through the spring of 1941, just in time to match wits with the sizzling electric guitar solos of Charlie Christian.
 Prior to joining the Naval Air Force Band, Bivona gigged with Jan Savitt and Les Brown & His Band of Renown.
 A series of high-profile gigs with Tommy Dorsey and Bob Crosby followed the end of the war, and in 1947 Bivona signed on with MGM.
 Many studio sessions and freelance recordings were the result, carrying on into the 1950s.

 Steve Allen

 Once he connected with Allen, the two would occasionally hit the concert trail, including a lengthy club residency at the Roundtable in New York City.
 Music for Swingers: Gus Bivona Plays the Music of Steve Allen is one delightful documentation of this relationship, originally released in 1958 on Mercury.
 The pair collaborated on many other West Coast jazz recordings, always in the company of many of the top studio players and arrangers, such as Skip Martin, Henry Mancini and Pete Rugolo.

 Family

-He married singer Ruth Robin, sister of Leo Robin.
+Gus married singer Ruth Robin, sister of Leo Robin.
+Their son is Gary Bivona who is also a musician who raised a family of musicians as well.